Notable People

 Mark Zuckerberg's note announcing Sandberg's 2022 departure from the chief operating officer role at Meta is candid about her business importance.
 He wrote that when she joined in 2008, Facebook had a strong product but was still struggling to become a durable company.
 In his account, Sandberg built the ads business, helped shape the management culture, and turned a fast-growing startup into a serious institution.

 That is the part of her story that sometimes gets overshadowed by the book.
-Sandberg was not merely a motivational figure who happened to work in tech.
+Sandberg was more than a motivational figure who happened to work in tech.
 She was one of the people who helped turn Facebook into one of the central corporate powers of the 21st century.

 The business record came first.
 The cultural argument followed from it.

-Lean In worked because it named a real dilemma, even when it simplified it
+Lean In worked because it named an actual dilemma, even when it simplified it

 The criticism also never disappeared.
 Sandberg's thesis was often heard as a message about individual agency inside unfair systems.
 Supporters heard practical realism.
 Critics heard elite self-help, or worse, a suggestion that women could think their way past structural inequality.

 That debate is part of her significance.
-Sandberg did not just publish a bestseller.
-She forced a broad audience to argue about the relationship between personal ambition and institutional constraint.
+Sandberg published a bestseller, then forced a broad audience to argue about the relationship between personal ambition and institutional constraint.
 That argument still defines workplace feminism.

 Grief changed her public voice